-Materiality for the Parent Company financial statements as a whole was set at £123,000 (2021: £120,000), determined with reference to a benchmark of Parent Company total assets, but reduced to align with materiality for the Group financial statements.
+Materiality for the company financial statements as a whole was set at £211,000 (2022: £123,000), determined with reference to a benchmark of the company total assets, of which it represents approximate 0.4% (2022: 0.3%).

 In line with our audit methodology, our procedures on individual account balances and disclosures were performed to a lower threshold, performance materiality, so as to reduce to an acceptable level the risk that individually immaterial misstatements in individual account balances add up to a material amount across the consolidated financial statements as a whole.
-Performance materiality for the Group was set at 75% (2021: 75%) of materiality for the financial statements as a whole, which equates to £154,000 (2021: £90,000) for the Group and £92,000 (2021: £54,000) for the Company.
+Performance materiality for the group was set at 75% (2022: 75%) of materiality for the consolidated financial statements as a whole, which equates to £263,000 (2022: £154,000) for the Group and £158,000 (2022: £92,000) for the Company.
 We applied this percentage in our determination of performance materiality because we did not identify any factors indicating an elevated level of risk.

-We reported to the Audit Committee any corrected or uncorrected identified misstatements exceeding £10,000 (2021: £6,000) for the Group and £6,150 (2021: 6,000) for the Company, in addition to other identified misstatements that warranted reporting on qualitative grounds..
+We reported to the Audit Committee any corrected or uncorrected identified misstatements exceeding £17,500 (2022: £10,000) for the Group and £10,550 (2022: £6,150) for the Company, in addition to other identified misstatements that warranted reporting on qualitative grounds.

 Our audit of the Group was undertaken to the materiality level specified above, which has informed our identification of significant risks of material misstatement and the associated audit procedures performed in those areas as detailed above.

-The Group audit team audits all components of the group except Ninkasi Rentals & Finance Limited ("NRFL") which represents 2.0% (2021: 2.0%) of the Group's total assets.
-Group reporting is received for NRFL, subject to a materiality level set by the Group audit team.
+An audit for group reporting purposes was performed by a component auditor at one reporting component in the United Kingdom, Ninkasi Rentals & Finance Limited ("NFRL"), which represents 1% (2022: 2%) of the Group's assets.
+The audit undertaken for group reporting purposes at the reporting component was performed to materiality levels set by, or agreed with, the group audit team.

-Detailed audit instructions were sent to the auditor of NRFL.
-These instructions covered the significant audit areas that should be covered by this audit (which included the relevant risks of material misstatement detailed above) and set out the information required to be reported to the group audit team.
+Detailed audit instructions were sent to the auditor of NFRL.
+These instructions covered the significant audit areas that should be covered by these audits (which included the relevant risks of material misstatement detailed above) and set out the information required to be reported back to the group audit team.